jadecobra/python_tdd_exercises/source/index.rst

   - :doc:`/exceptions/TypeError`
   - `ValueError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#ValueError>`_

-It will show you how to cause errors and use them, there are also a few drills
+It will show you how I can cause errors and use them, there are also a few drills

 **********************
 How to use this book
 **********************

-You can choose how you go through the chapters by starting with what like or looks interesting.
+You can choose how you go through the chapters by starting with what you like.

 Here is how I recommend you use the book

 * start with  :doc:`How to create a Test Driven Development Environment </how_to/create_tdd_environment>` because it is required by every other chapter
 * type out the code portions as you go through each chapter - do not copy and paste
+* do you understand what that piece of code will do?
 * repeat a chapter you like until you can do it from memory
-* try recreating the tests from memory or write new tests for a concept you are learning
+* try recreating the tests from memory or write new tests for a concept you are working on
 * try writing the solutions for the tests in chapters like the ``HOWTOs``
 * try adding tests for any ideas you get as you go through a chapter